ZiweiTANG0/BollingerMACD_Quantitative_Investment/README.md

 | Max drawdown | −11.45% | — |
 | Win rate | 47.95% | — |

-> *Confirm these against your latest `print_summary` output.* The strategy
-> "beats" a benchmark that lost money, but +4.37% over a decade is essentially
-> flat — which is exactly why the numbers need to be tested, not celebrated.

 ## Statistical validation — honest findings